 But she won every argument because I chose not to be vulnerable.

 I believe that wholeheartedly.
-I get letters every day from people that have some really serious stuff going on in their life, stuff that I would never want to experience, and they want a better life.
+I get letters every day from people who have some really serious stuff going on in their lives, stuff that I would never want to experience, and they want a better life.

 They want to get out of their struggle.